Moyoro Shell Mound: Overview

 In 1936, the Kitami Local History Museum (now the Abashiri City Local History Museum) was built to preserve and exhibit the remains.
 The Moyoro Shell Mound was designated a National Historic Site on December 16 of the same year.
 At the time of the historic site designation, 28 building remains were confirmed.
 These were divided into two groups: No. 1 to No. 14, which belong to the Okhotsk culture in the southeast, and No. 15 to No. 27, which are considered to be from the Zoku-Jōmon period in the northwest.
 The number has now decreased to about 20, as in 1941 and 1942 parts of the ruins were destroyed for the construction of naval facilities.
 After the war, a large-scale survey was carried out from 1947 to 1951.
 In more recent excavations from 1989, about 80 graves were found densely packed together, and seeds of many cultivated plants, including barley, were also found.
-In 2003 and 2004, and many artifacts, including an earthen bear statue, were found.
+In 2003 and 2004, many artifacts, including an earthen bear statue, were found.

 The name of this shell mound was given by Yonemura Kiyoe in 1918 because the Ainu people at that time called it Moyoro Kotan.
 Moyoro means "inside or place of an inlet" in the Ainu language.